hpfem/hermes/doc/src/typical_example/calculation.rst

       // (stability conditions, time-adaptivity, ...).
     }

-In the following, some parameters are supposed to be passed as 'const', and everywhere, where one can pass an instance of Space<Scalar>*, one can pass an instance of Hermes::vector<Space<Scalar>*> (Hermes::vector<const Space<Scalar>*>), if the problem is a system of equations.
+In the following, basically everywhere where one can pass an instance of Space<Scalar>*, one can pass an instance of std::vector<Space<Scalar>*>, if the problem is a system of equations.

 We shall start from the simplest case.